shruti-2110/VrindaStore-Analysis/README.md

 -> Amazon, Flipkart and Myntra channels are max contributors (~80%)

 Final Conclusion to improve Vrinda Store Sales is:
-Target Women cutomers of age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.
+Target Women customers of age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.